June 25th 2013 was an interesting day in my existence.

 Adding from the point above, take exercise slowly.

 Start by walking around the block a few times.
 A few days later maybe do a small jog.
-After the first week start fully jogging & then start hitting the gym.
+After the first week you will start fully jogging & then start hitting the gym.
 It will work, just keep going.

 5) Eat incredibly healthy & juice daily